mraross/howdy-world/spatialAgentConcordance.md

 =======|======
-Droning up the Sunshine Coast on one day|Swingin' on the Riviera one day Driving LIDAR down the One the next day|And then layin' in the Bombay alley next day Every single day| Ah, be careful what you say
+Droning up the Sunshine Coast on one day|Swingin' on the Riviera one day Driving LIDAR down the One the next day|And then layin' in the Bombay alley next day Every single week| Ah, be careful what you say
-He maps another bay|Or you'll give yourself away
-Odds are he won't sleep until tomorrow|Odds are he won't live to see tomorrow
+He maps another creek|Or you'll give yourself away Odds are he won't sleep until tomorrow|Odds are he won't live to see tomorrow